ahihi/daw-loopback-guide/README.md

 ![screenshot of Pure Data audio settings](media/pd-io.png)

-download the [input-to-output.pd](input-to-output.pd) patch from this repository and open it.
+download the [input-to-output.pd](input-to-output.pd) patch from this repository (right-click the Raw button -> save link as) and open it.

 ![screenshot of Pure Data patch](media/pd-patch.png)